Bermuda Travel Guide for First-Time Visitors

 Hamilton Princess and Beach Club

 The Hamilton Princess & Beach Club offers everything you could possibly need to make your vacation a truly magical experience.
 Overlooking the stunning deep blue waters of the breathtaking harbor of Hamilton, the Fairmont Managed Hotel is only steps away from downtown Hamilton and Bermuda’s Bacardi Headquarters.
 The resort is conveniently located around the corner from boutique shopping, restaurants, and all the nightlife that Hamilton has to offer visitors.
-Private beach shuttles run daily 20 minutes down the coast to the shimmering clear turquoise waters of Sinkey Bay Beach, Hamilton Princess’s private luxury beach club.
-Hamilton Princess & Beach Club features well-appointed guest rooms, many of which have incredible harbor views, private balconies and marble bathrooms that would make us even blush.
-For unsurpassed luxury and service, reserve a room on Fairmont Gold, a luxury lifestyle offering that pampers guests with its dedicated concierge, complimentary continental breakfast, afternoon tea and evening canapes served daily in a private lounge.
+For those deciding on the best part of Bermuda to stay in, Hamilton offers both convenience and luxury.
+Private beach shuttles run daily, 20 minutes down the coast to the shimmering, clear turquoise waters of Sinkey Bay Beach, Hamilton Princess’s private luxury beach club.
+Hamilton Princess & Beach Club features well-appointed guest rooms, many of which have incredible harbor views, private balconies, and marble bathrooms that would make us even blush.
+For unsurpassed luxury and service, reserve a room on Fairmont Gold, a luxury lifestyle offering that pampers guests with its dedicated concierge, complimentary continental breakfast, afternoon tea, and evening canapes served daily in a private lounge.
+Travelers looking for the best area to stay in Bermuda for both nightlife and relaxation will find this resort unbeatable.

 This was our first time staying on Fairmont Gold, and we are so glad we did.
-The afternoon tea and evening canapes was one of the highlights of our trip.
-As many know the prices out to eat in Bermuda can climb quite quickly, having the option to enjoy a light lunch of small appetizers and snacks in the Fairmont Gold lounge within the comfort of the resort is the highest perk we could possibly ask for.
+The afternoon tea and evening canapes were one of the highlights of our trip.
+As many know, the prices to eat out in Bermuda can climb quite quickly.
+Having the option to enjoy a light lunch of small appetizers and snacks in the Fairmont Gold lounge within the comfort of the resort is the highest perk we could ask for.
+It’s almost as if the property was built to become one of those Bermuda must-see attractions that combine luxury with cultural tradition.

 Best Places to Eat in Bermuda